Wonderful engines; superb high-speed composure; top-quality interior; plenty of technology; optional all-wheel drive

 Somewhat uninspiring to drive for a BMW; small trunk; restricted rear passenger space; priced on the high side compared with rivals

-The 640i Gran Coupe ($80,495) comes standard with a turbocharged inline 6-cylinder engine, 18-inch alloy wheels, adaptive LED headlamps with automatic high beams, fog lights, a sport-tuned suspension with adaptive dampers, front and rear parking sensors, a sunroof, keyless entry with push-button ignition, a digital instrument cluster, leather upholstery, 8-way power front seats with lumbar support, heating and driver's-side memory settings, a power tilt-telescopic steering wheel, auto-dimming mirrors, rain-sensing wipers, dual-zone automatic climate control, iPod/USB and Bluetooth connectivity, a 9-speaker audio system and the hard-drive-based iDrive infotainment system with a 10.2-in widescreen display, digital music storage, navigation and a rearview camera.
+The 640i Gran Coupe ($80,795) comes standard with a turbocharged inline 6-cylinder engine, 18-inch alloy wheels, adaptive LED headlamps with automatic high beams, fog lights, sport-tuned suspension with adaptive dampers, front and rear parking sensors, sunroof, keyless entry with push-button ignition, digital instrument cluster, leather upholstery, heated/8-way power-adjustable front seats with lumbar support and driver's-side memory settings, power tilt/telescope steering wheel, self-dimming mirrors, rain-sensing wipers, dual-zone automatic climate control, rearview camera, iPod/USB and Bluetooth connectivity, 9-speaker audio system, and the hard drive-based iDrive infotainment system with a 10.2-in widescreen display, navigation, HD/satellite radio, Wi-Fi, wireless smartphone charging, auxiliary audio input and digital music storage.

-The 650i Gran Coupe ($91,895) adds a twin-turbocharged V8 engine and a few extras, such as 19-in alloy wheels, 16-way multicontour power front seats with passenger-side memory settings, a 16-speaker Harman Kardon audio system and upholstery of finer leather.
+The 650i Gran Coupe ($92,195) adds a twin-turbocharged V8 engine and a few extras, such as 19-in alloy wheels, 16-way multi-contour power front seats with passenger-side memory settings, 16-speaker Harman Kardon audio system and upholstery of finer leather.

 Some of the 650i's extra features are available on the 640i as options.
 And there are several options packages.
-The M Sport package adds aerodynamic tweaks, a higher top speed (155 miles per hour), M-design 19-in or 20-in wheels, dark chrome exhaust tips, a sport steering wheel and extensive M interior modifications (including extended Alcantara and leather trim).
+The M Sport package adds aerodynamic tweaks, higher top speed (150 miles per hour instead of 130 mph), M-design 19-in or 20-in wheels, dark chrome exhaust tips, sport steering wheel and extensive M interior modifications (including extended Alcantara and leather trim).
 The Cold Weather package brings a heated steering wheel and heated rear seats.
-And the Executive package includes quad-zone automatic climate control, ventilated front seats, power-closing door and a full color head-up display.
+And the Executive package includes quad-zone automatic climate control, ventilated front seats, power-closing doors and a full color head-up display.

-Other individual options include adaptive cruise control, night vision, rear-wheel steering (for rear-drive models, which adds a little extra agility and makes parking easier), automated parallel parking, a 16-speaker Bang & Olufsen surround-sound system and adaptive anti-roll bars (called Adaptive Drive).
+Other individual options include adaptive cruise control, night vision, rear-wheel steering (for rear-drive models; adds a little extra agility and makes parking easier), automated parallel parking, 16-speaker Bang & Olufsen surround-sound system and adaptive anti-roll bars (called Adaptive Drive).

 |Basic||4 Years/50,000 Miles|